 Avoid distractions.
 Part of the effectiveness of the technique is from focusing intently on the task at hand.
 You’ll have a quick break in just a few minutes, so keep your mind on track.

 Let others know you don’t want to be disturbed.
 Remember, you’re not doing anything but your work for the next 25 minutes.

 That’s all there is to it.
 Give it a try for a few days and compare how much you get done, and how good you feel, to your normal workday.
 The Pomodoro Technique will also enhance your ability to focus and concentrate.

 Most people find this time management technique highly effective and reach the end of the day feeling much more refreshed than usual.

 It can also work wonders at home.
 Set your timer and see how much housework you can get done in 25 minutes.
 Your children can use the technique for homework and studying.
 You’ll find that you can accomplish much more in 25 minutes than you ever thought.

-Further reading, here is the pomodoro technique book:
+For further reading, here is the Pomodoro technique book:

 Take the Pomodoro Technique for a test-run and see just how much you can get done each day.